 -start with any particular calendar month or topic by clicking on the relevant month or topic in the listings along the right side of the page;

--see all the entries for a particular country by clicking on the ‘By Country’ link at the top of the page and then click on the relevant country you are interested in (or simply roll your cursor over the ‘By Country’ link and select the relevant country from the drop down menu that appears); or
+-see all the entries for a particular country by clicking on the ‘Trips’ link at the top of the page, then ‘Big Trip’ from the list of trips (note you can roll your cursor over the ‘Big Trip’ link and select the relevant country from the drop down menu that appears); or

 -click here for the most recent blog entry and work your way back.

 While the first ‘big trip’ is over, as any cycle tourist knows, once a cycle tourist, always a cycle tourist.
 A trip like this just makes you realize how many places there are in the world to discover – and how a bicycle is one of the best ways to travel to discover the true nature of a place and its people.
 So, while we are happy to be settled in Sydney for the foreseeable future, the dreaming stage for the next big trip has already begun…